wangw116290/gitdir/readme.txt

-Git is a free version control system!
+Git is a  control system!
+Git is free!
+Git has a mutable index called stage!